jhr3kd/hello_world/README.md

 Im gonna add something here that is supposed to be a mistake

-After I revert, this will be gone
+now I can see my mistakes